 Charlotte Department of Transportation (CDOT) street closure page for all information on all street closures throughout the city, or use

 Waze to monitor real-time traffic conditions.
+CATS impacts can be found on RNC Transit Services Impacts page.

 Activities taking place in the right of way often require a permit.
 Organizations wanting to use amplified sound, temporarily (more than five minutes and less than 30 days) occupy a traffic lane, planting strip or sidewalk within the public right of way must obtain a permit.
 Each request is considered on a case-by-case basis to ensure there is no adverse impact to public safety.